makerdao/mips-best-practices/README.md

  * [MIP25: Flash Mint Module](https://mips.makerdao.com/mips/details/60626de7e65b747f996b3d47)
  * [MIP34: Keg Streaming Payments Module](https://mips.makerdao.com/mips/details/60626de7e65b747f996b3d53)

+### Design and Specification

+The intent of all new modules needs to be clearly specified in natural language and/or mathematics--code alone is not considered sufficient.
+Err on the side of being too detailed--vague or non-existent specifications have led to bugs in the past.
+Make an effort to identify high-level properties (e.g. "users cannot withdraw more than their stake" or "the sum of all balances should equal the total supply").
+These should later be used to create property-based tests.

 ### Versioning

 All contracts should target Solidity `0.6.12` specifically.
 We periodically bump this version number up so be sure to check back here when starting a new MIP.
 Use the exact version syntax `pragma solidity 0.6.12;` at the top of your files.